 This also means that this market lacks any formal regulation about how they advertise their services - especially online or on social media - and that if something does go wrong, there is no established industry-approved process for seeking redress against the person responsible.

 From a consumer protection perspective, this represents a serious problem, as non-surgical cosmetic procedures often carry very severe risks.
-A botched Botox injection, for example, can result in blindness, paralysis and skin necrosis, whereas mistakes during a chemical peel or laser treatment can lead to permanent skin damage and scarring.
+A botched dermal filler injection, for example, can result in blindness, paralysis and skin necrosis, whereas mistakes during a chemical peel or laser treatment can lead to permanent skin damage and scarring.
 These risks are exacerbated when the practitioner in question does not have the training to carry out the procedure safely, or if they are working with cheap, unlicensed products purchased over the internet.

 When considering that many of the individuals undergoing these procedures are young people who are hoping to replicate the look portrayed by celebrities and influencers they have seen on social media or reality TV, the potential dangers associated with this lack of regulation becoming starkly obvious.

 Is progress being made?

 In the last few years, the growing prevalence of non-surgical cosmetic procedures has attracted the attention of lawmakers, many of whom have drawn attention to the urgent need for better regulation of this sector.

 An independent review of the industry released by former NHS medical director Sir Bruce Keogh in 2013 came with an ominous warning that the lack of legislation in this field represents “a crisis waiting to happen”.
 This led Sir Bruce to recommend the introduction of a new requirement for all practitioners in this sector to show they are properly qualified to carry out all the procedures they offer.
 The review also endorsed the instatement of an ombudsman to oversee all private healthcare, including cosmetic procedures, to oversee a formal complaints process for those who have received substandard care.